Commandserver/Antispambot/README.md

 **Why C++?**

-I had pretty much the same bot in python, but i had problems with the message cache when it ran on a bigger server.
+I had pretty much the same bot in python, but I had problems with the message cache when it ran on a bigger discord server.
 Weird things happened and in the end i had no _real_ control of the cache, so i moved to C++.